opentensor/developer-docs/docs/errors/custom.md

 # Custom Errors

-Custom errors in Bittensor are specific error codes that are returned when certain conditions are not met during blockchain operations.
+This section documents custom errors that can arise from Subtensor, the blockchain underlying the Bittensor network.

 These errors are returned in the format:

 ```json
 {